Digital twin to help accelerate development of next-generation electric vehicles

 A core feature of rFpro’s software is its TerrainServer surface model that enables a high-definition surface to be simulated.
 By capturing detailed surface information that is missed by point-based sampling methods, TerrainServer allows very high correlation with the actual road surfaces used during physical testing.
 This enables the use of the digital model for vehicle dynamics applications, even allowing ride and secondary ride experiments to be conducted by real-time models on driving simulators.

-“The Nardò proving ground is a world-class, controlled environment for track-based vehicle dynamics development,” said Daley.
-“An incredibly detailed digital model of it becomes an integrated part of a customers’ continuous software development tool-chain, significantly reducing overall engineering development and validation time – and therefore cost.”
+“The Nardò proving ground is a world-class, controlled environment for track-based vehicle dynamics development”, said Daley.
+He added: “An incredibly detailed digital model of it becomes an integrated part of a customers’ continuous software development tool-chain, significantly reducing overall engineering development and validation time – and therefore cost.

 “By creating a digital twin of our handling track, we will enable manufacturers to speed up their chassis development programs for systems such as suspension, steering and braking,” explained Antonio Gratis, Managing Director of the Nardò Technical Center.
 “Through simulation, they can progress further and faster through the development process and arrive at the track with a more mature design, making more productive use of all the available track time.
 We are also seeing demand from specialist suppliers, such as tyre manufacturers, who are continually seeking to reduce development lead times.”

 rFpro’s digital twin of the Nardò handling track will be its latest addition to a library of digital models which is the world’s largest, and includes proving grounds, test tracks and thousands of kilometres of varying real roads. rFpro is the industry’s most open simulation software package, compatible with a wide range of vehicle models and driving simulation platforms.